mabel-dev/opteryx.dev/docs/get-started/external-standards/information-schema.md

 # Information Schema Conformity (MySQL)

 !!!
 Note
-    Conformance is a work in progress and this information represents the current state in order to provide transparent information about progress and capability.
+    Conformance is a work in progress.
+This page reflects the current implementation status to provide transparent insight into Opteryx’s capabilities and development progress.

 Opteryx aims to implement parts of the [MySQL Information Schema](https://dev.mysql.com/doc/refman/8.0/en/information-schema-table-reference.html) interface.
 If a view is not listed below, the current intention is to not support it.